Assistant Chaplain Jobs in UK 2025 – Visa Sponsorship

 - Collaborate with multi-faith and non-religious team members and community faith leaders.

-About the RUH Spiritual Care Team:
+RUH Spiritual Care Team Details:

 The team serves all individuals regardless of religion or belief, guided by the principles of equality, diversity, and inclusion.
 The RUH promotes a culture of learning, compassion, and innovation, with a strong focus on staff well-being through mental, emotional, spiritual, and physical health support programs.